Main Content

 Choose a Propagation Model

 Propagation models allow you to predict the propagation and attenuation of radio signals as the signals travel through the environment.
-You can simulate different models by using the propagationModel function.
-Additionally, you can determine the range and path loss of radio signals in these simulated models by using the range and pathloss functions.
+Create an object that simulates a propagation model by using the propagationModel function.
+Combine propagation models by using the add function.
+You can also determine the range and path loss of radio signals in the simulated models by using the range and pathloss functions.

 The following sections describe various propagation and ray tracing models.
 The tables in each section list the models that are supported by the propagationModel function and compare, for each model, the supported frequency ranges, model combinations, and limitations.